 Flea/Tick PreventionIf flea and tick prevention is not included with your heartworm preventative of choice, talk to your veterinarian about flea and tick prevention.
 Fleas are a common health problem among dogs and can cause tapeworm infections.
 Tick-borne illnesses, such as Lyme disease, have serious dog health consequences but are easily prevented.

 VaccinationsPerhaps the easiest way to ensure good dog health is to follow the recommended annual vaccination schedule.
 Your dog should be vaccinated against rabies, leptospirosis, canine flu, parvovirus, distemper, and canine hepatitis.

 Ultimately, the key to good dog health is a regular preventative routine.
 Dogs should receive an annual or biannual wellness exam which includes a heartworm test, stool sample, and vaccines.
 Throughout the year pet owners should remain diligent with monthly heartworm, flea, and tick prevention.
 Many canine health problems are easily preventable or treatable when caught in time.

-Both exercise and nutrition is something that is tricky to monitor yourself, that is why we decided to create a solution – Actijoy smart food and water dog bowl and Actijoy dog health tracker.
+Both exercise and nutrition is something that is tricky to monitor yourself, that is why we decided to create a solution – Actijoy WiFi Food & Water Bowl and Actijoy Health & Activity Tracker.